 The symposium will explore the most cutting-edge scientific topics and revolutionary ideas shaping the world today from various disciplines, in order to provide a forum for truly cross-disciplinary discussion and engagement.
 The symposium will include the six following sessions:

 - Aging: Quest for the Elixir of Life

 - Deciphering the Origin of Life on Earth

 - Global Governance

 A total of 60 participants will be involved in the symposium (30 from each country), providing an intimate and engaging setting for discussion.
 Each session at the symposium will focus on young researchers from both countries whose research areas complement and intersect with each other within the scope of the themes of the sessions.

-The speakers are early-career researchers from Japan and Canada who have made a significant impact in their respective field and are both national and international leaders in scientific advancement.
-Among the Canadian speakers participating in the symposium are CIFAR Senior Fellow Matt Dobbs (Cosmology & Gravity) and CIFAR Fellow Curtis Berlinguette (Bio-Inspired Solar Energy).
+The speakers are early-career researchers from Japan and Canada who have made a significant impact in their respective fields and are both national and international leaders in scientific advancement.
+Among the Canadian speakers participating in the symposium are CIFAR Senior Fellow Matt Dobbs (Gravity & the Extreme Universe) and CIFAR Fellow Curtis Berlinguette (Bio-Inspired Solar Energy).